NathanHandley/EQWOWConverter/README.md

 Converts the EverQuest assets from the original three game releases (Initial, Ruins of Kunark, Scars of Velious) into World of Warcraft 3.3.5

 # Current State
-It is currently in heavy development and not ready for release, and **no support will be offered at this time as things are changing daily**.
-Currently the maps are outputting with static objects, but there are severial issues.
+It is currently still in heavy development and **no support will be offered at this time as things are changing daily**.
+Currently the maps are outputting with static objects, but there are severial issues (water is solid, fire doesn't animate, etc)

 # Requirements
 - Windows build environment